MSnbase benchmarking

 To compare the size occupied in memory of these two objects, we are

-going to use the object_size
+going to use the object.size function, which accounts for

-environment (as opposed to the object.size
+opposed to the object.size function from the

-package).
+utils package).

-The difference is explained by the fact that for ondisk
+The difference is explained by the fact that for ondisk,

 the spectra are not created and stored in memory; they are access on